MuseScore: Supported file formats

-MuseScore can import and export to many formats, though some are export only (visual representations and audio) and some are import only (native files from some other music notation programs).
+MuseScore Studio can import and export to many formats, though some are export-only (visual representations and audio) and some are import-only (native files from some other music notation programs).

-MuseScore's native file formats are .mscz, a zip compressed file containing the score and other media, and .mscx, which is XML data that contains the score.
-The .mscz format is usually preferred, as it uses less space and can support images.
+MuseScore Studio's native file formats are .mscx, which is XML data containing the score; and .mscz, a zip archive containing the .mscx and other data.
+The .mscz format is the default format, as it occupies less space and supports additional data, such as images.

-MuseScore also can import and export both compressed (.mxl) and uncompressed (.xml) MusicXML files, which allows a score to be opened up in other music notation programs (including Sibelius and Finale).
-It can also import and export MIDI (.mid, .midi, and .kar), which is supported by many other programs (such as Synthesia), although since MIDI is not designed for sheet music, most score notations are lost.
+MuseScore Studio also can import and export compressed (.mxl) and uncompressed (.xml) MusicXML files, which allows a score to be edited in other music notation programs (including Dorico, Sibelius, and Finale).
+The latest edition of MuseScore Studio uses MusicXML 4.0.
+It can also import and export MIDI (.mid, .midi, and .kar), which is supported by many other programs (such as Synthesia), although since MIDI is not designed for sheet music, some information may be lost.

-MuseScore can also import certain other music software's native formats, including Band-in-a-Box (.mgu and .sgu), Bagpipe Music Writer (.bww), Guitar Pro (.gtp, .gp3, .gp4, .gp5, and .gpx), Capella (must be version 2000 (3.0) or later; .cap and .capx) and Overture formats.
+MuseScore Studio can also import certain other music software's native formats, including Band-in-a-Box (.mgu and .sgu), Bagpipe Music Writer (.bww), Guitar Pro (.gtp, .gp3, .gp4, .gp5, and .gpx), Capella (must be version 2000 (3.0) or later; .cap and .capx) and Overture formats.
 It can also import MuseData (.md), which has been superseded by MusicXML.

-Audio can be exported to WAV, FLAC, MP3, and OGG files, and graphical representations of scores can also be exported to PDF, SVG, and PNG formats, and/or printed directly.
+Audio can be exported to WAV, FLAC, MP3 and OGG files; and graphical representations of scores can be exported to PDF, SVG and PNG formats, as well as printed.

-Optical music recognition

-MuseScore includes an optical music recognition feature which can convert PDFs to the native MuseScore file format, .mscz.
-This feature is web-based and uses the open source Audiveris project as a back-end.

 Mobile player

-Since May 2014 MuseScore has mobile apps available for iOS, Android and Kindle Fire which tie into the MuseScore score sharing site.
-The app can play scores, and allows changing of transposition and part extraction, but does not allow creating or editing scores.
+Since May 2014 MuseScore has mobile apps available for iOS, Android and Kindle Fire which tie into the MuseScore score-sharing site.
+The app can play scores, and allows transposition and part extraction, but does not create or edit scores.

 Portable application

-MuseScore also runs as a portable application.
+MuseScore Studio also runs as a portable application.
 It can be installed onto a regular hard disk drive or stored on a removable storage device such as a CD, USB flash drive or flash card, so that it can be run on any compatible Windows computer system.

 Custom fonts

-In Musescore 3.6, a new notation font named Leland was introduced to the software, created by Martin Keary and Simon Smith.
-Its name is a reference to Leland Smith, the creator of a now defunct notation software SCORE.
-The same update also introduced a new typeface Edwin.
-It is influenced by the font New Century Schoolbook.
+A new notation font, Leland, created by Martin Keary and Simon Smith, was introduced in MuseScore 3.6.
+Its name is a reference to Leland Smith, the creator of SCORE, a notation program formerly used by many publishers.
+The update also introduced a new text font, Edwin, influenced by the classic New Century Schoolbook typeface.

 VST support

-In Musescore 4.0, support was added for VST3 plugins, both instruments and effects.
-Along with this, the Muse Group released a free orchestral plugin called Muse Sounds designed to provide more realistic playback of notation.
+In Musescore 4.0, support was added for VST3 instrument and effects plugins on Windows and macOS.
+The Muse Group also released a free orchestral plugin, MuseSounds, designed to provide more realistic playback.